 Up2Drive is a division of BMW North America that specializes in auto loan financing.
 It finances all makes and models, but the car can’t have more than 90,000 miles and must meet other eligibility criterias.
 To apply, go to its website and fill out the application.
 If approved, it sends you cash to use to pay off your old loan and set you up with new terms through them.

-With interest rates as low as 0.99%, iLending Direct is one of the best options for someone with a fair credit rating.
+iLending Direct is one of the best options for someone with a fair credit rating.
 It partners with many banks and credit unions to find the best rates, then creates a customized solution based on your unique situation.
 Its main focus is helping customers easily lower their car loan payments and interest rates.

 Best auto refinance options for bad credit

 Capital One is known to lend to people with subpar credit.
 It offers good interest rates and its restrictions are quite reasonable.
 Used cars can’t be more than 10 years old and must have less than 120,000 miles on them.
-It also doesn’t offer financing on motorcycles, recreational vehicles or commercial vehicles.
+It also doesn’t offer financing for motorcycles, recreational vehicles or commercial vehicles.